 21. When is the best time to go to Tibet?

 Tibet can be visited anytime of year, though in my opinion some times are better than others.
 The area between Lhasa and Everest Base Camp has become very popular among Chinese tourists during the summer time (June through early October).
 Lhasa can be quite crowded with tourists during this time.
 Getting train tickets to Lhasa are difficult, hotels are often full and tour prices are never discounted.
-The views of the Himalaya’s are also not the best during the summer months.
+The views of the Himalaya’s are also not the best during the summer months (July and August).
 For this reason, I stay away from Lhasa and the surrounding area during the summer time.